 Manually reporting and tracking are important and often very mundane and tedious business functions.
 One of our China partners, Shenzhen Pactera Technology Ltd., implemented an employee tracking tool to assess employee risk to COVID-19.

-By deploying Automation Anywhere IQ Bot to collect and analyze data, the tracking tool is able to manage the risk of COVID-19 infections of employees returning home after traveling outside the region — and then suggests a course of action to minimize the virus’s spread.
+By deploying Automation Anywhere Document Automation to collect and analyze data, the tracking tool is able to manage the risk of COVID-19 infections of employees returning home after traveling outside the region — and then suggests a course of action to minimize the virus’s spread.
 The solution is now being used by several Shenzhen Pactera customers.

 Humanity augmented by Digital Workers creates the capacity within organizations to rapidly respond to global pandemics and disasters.
 The leadership challenge now is how can we adopt these tools to produce early outcomes?